-Students will receive regular technology instruction according to national standards.
-This is an area in education that is undergoing constant change and refinement as schools try to respond to the changing role of technology.
+Students will receive regular technology instruction according to diocesan guidelines and national standards.
+This is an area in education that is undergoing constant change and refinement as schools try to respond to changing role of technology.
 Students will be taught to use technology for research and enrichment purposes.

-The Acceptable Use Policy Student Edition adopted by the Diocese of Wilmington applies to all students in the school.
-Annually, parents must sign the agreement confirming they will adhere to the policy.
+Prior to being given access to the Internet, students and their parents will be required to sign an Internet User Agreement.
 Students will receive instruction in appropriate internet use.
-Improper or unauthorized use of the internet will be considered a serious matter and will result in disciplinary measures as well as the cancellation of this privilege.
+Improper or unauthorized use of the internet will be considered a serious matter and will result in disciplinary measures as well as the cancellation of this privilege for the remainder of the academic year.
 The personal use of any images or electronic data that references or uses the name or logo of Mount Aviat Academy to include any reference to its employees, staff or students is strictly prohibited.
+Engagement in online blogs may result in disciplinary actions if the content of the blog includes defamatory comments regarding the school, the faculty, or other students.

 Mount Aviat Academy attempts to provide a safe environment for all individuals.
 Verbal or written threats made against the physical or emotional well-being of any individual are taken very seriously.
-Students making such threats seriously or in jest online face suspension and/or expulsion.
+Students making such threats seriously or in jest online face detention, suspension, and/ or expulsion.